Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

-Statistical weights for the Haldane-Wu fractional statistics with $\alpha=0.5$, $0.9$, and $0.95$ are plotted in Fig. \ref{fig:sub2} alongside the Majorana weight.
-Much as in Fig. \ref{fig:sub1}, the intermediate statistics depicted in Fig. \ref{fig:sub2} bare little to no resemblance to that of the Majorana system.
-The differences between the Majorana statistics and the Haldane-Wu statistics is easily understood if we consider the microscopic foundations of the two theories.
+Statistical weights for the Haldane-Wu fractional statistics with $\alpha=0.5$, $0.9$, and $0.95$ are plotted in Fig. \ref{fig:sub2} alongside the Majorana-Schwinger weight.
+Much as in Fig. \ref{fig:sub1}, the intermediate statistics depicted in Fig. \ref{fig:sub2} bare little to no resemblance to that of the Majorana-Schwinger system.
+The differences between the Majorana-Schwinger statistics and the Haldane-Wu statistics is easily understood if we consider the microscopic foundations of the two theories.
 From the spin-statistics theorem, a model of quantum statistics that is "intermediate" between that of the Bose and Fermi systems must by described by particles which carry a spin "intermediate" between integer and half-integer values \cite{Rachidi}.
 As such, a system obeying FES is constructed by particles constrained by a generalized Pauli exclusion principle.
 The number of particles that are allowed to occupy the same quantum state (known as the "rank" of the parastatistics) vary depending upon the value of $\alpha$ \cite{Kaplan}.
-In constrast, Majorana particles are defined as spin-$1/2$ fermions that "violate" the Pauli exclusion principle when they begin to annihilate in the finite-temperature limit.
-The difference between the Majorana violation and the Haldane-Wu generalization of the Pauli principle gives us a clear conceptual difference between the anyonic/parafermionic and the majoranic systems, and supports the previous statement that the Majorana gas is described by a new theory of quantum statistics.
+In constrast, Majorana-Schwinger fermions are defined as spin-$1/2$ fermions that only begin to annihilate in the finite-temperature limit, when the effective statistical repulsion is suppressed.
+The above gives us a clear conceptual difference between the anyonic/parafermionic and the MS ensembles, and supports the previous statement that the Majorana-Schwinger gas is described by a new theory of quantum statistics.